scaleupventures01/etc-v0.2/README.md

 See `PRDs/README.md` for the enforced Definition of Done, Ready/Done gates, Proof‑of‑Done checklist, and CI enforcement.

+Final action after QA Pass and roadmap mirror update: push/merge to the default branch (`main`); optionally tag the release.

 ## Excellence Standard

 All roles follow the Excellence Standard (best‑work‑first, minimal tokens, evidence‑driven).
 See `docs/Excellence-Standard.md` and PRD section 10 (Excellence Checklist) for required links and gates.